-So now that Brussel sprouts have had their reputation restored, what vegetable should be rescued next?
+So now that Brussels sprouts have had their reputation restored, what vegetable should be rescued next?
 Just don’t suggest cauliflower please, as that veggie is still blacklisted, at least at this house!

-- 1 stalk Brussel sprouts (or 2 pounds of fresh Brussel sprouts)
+- 1 stalk Brussels sprouts (or 2 pounds of fresh Brussels sprouts)

 - 2 tablespoons extra virgin olive oil